Product placement: Parodies

-The 2006 Will Ferrell comedy film Talladega Nights: The Ballad of Ricky Bobby parodied the large amount of sponsorship in NASCAR, having the title character at one point drive with a "dangerous and inconvenient" decal of the Fig Newtons logo covering his windshield, and include a plug for Powerade into a saying of grace before dinner.
+The 2006 Will Ferrell comedy film Talladega Nights: The Ballad of Ricky Bobby parodied the large amount of sponsorship in NASCAR, having the title character at one point driving with an obstructive decal of the Fig Newtons logo on his car's windshield, and including a plug for Powerade into a saying of grace before dinner.

 Wayne's World featured a scene where Wayne refuses to allow his show's sponsor to appear on the air.
 When told it is part of his contract, Wayne argues that the deal "didn't include selling out" while conspicuously drinking a can of Pepsi, eating Doritos, and displaying a Pizza Hut pizza.
 Garth then laments that "people only do things because they get paid" while his entire wardrobe consists of Reebok athletic wear.
 Finally, Wayne complains of a headache and Garth advises him to take Nuprin while cutting to a few seconds of a Nuprin TV ad.

 Kung Pow!
 Enter the Fist spoofed its product placements, highlighting the anachronistic inclusion of a Taco Bell.
 In a similar vein, in Looney Tunes: Back In Action, the main characters stumble across a Wal-Mart while stranded in the middle of Death Valley and acquire supplies just for providing an endorsement.
 Kannagi: Crazy Shrine Maidens poked fun at its sponsor Sony by having one character give another a Blu-ray Disc with the tagline "It's a Sony", only for them to complain that they do not have a Blu-ray player, to which the character responds with a version in Betamax.